|

 The subject is far too complex to enter into in any but the briefest fashion here, but suffice it to say that as usual, the French have complicated things as much as possible.
 In case anyone thinks I am being anti French here, this statement actually comes from the mouth of a very good French friend, who is a big employer locally.
 French employment law goes a long way to achieving its ideal of protecting the workers, but in so doing it has effectively stifled economic growth and blocked employment prospects for many of its citizens.
 Because jobs are so protected once bestowed, with the firing of an incompetent or inactive employee almost impossible, employers are reluctant to take on workers on permanent contracts.

-Working a 35-hour week in France
+The length of a working week in France

 Working until 55 years old - retirement and the train drivers